mastaehe/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

 Options:
   --debug / --no-debug  Enable/disable verbose debugging output.
-  --version             Show the version and check if bonsai is up to date.
+  --version             Show the version and check if Bonsai is up to date.
   --sysinfo             Show system information.
   --timeout INTEGER     Set timeout for CLI API requests.
   -h, --help            Show this message and exit.